cdepillabout/break-time/README.md

 $ break-time
 ```

-break-time will count down until it is time for the next break.
+break-time will countdown until it is time for the next break.

 break-time will create a systray icon.
 If you mouse over it, it will tell you
 how many minutes are left until your next break.
 If you right click on the
-systray icon, you can pause and resume the break count-down timer.
+systray icon, you can pause and resume the break countdown timer.

 When it is time for your next break, break-time will pop up a screen telling
 you to take a break.
 You won't be able to close this screen until either the